-I'd like to say thank you to Lotus and Patrick for their property management services of my apartment unit in downtown Vancouver.
+I'd like to say thank you to Lotus for their property management services of my apartment unit in downtown Vancouver.

 In the past, my impression about finding a good property manager is difficult, because I heard that the profit from it is not attractive, and the quality of services may be in doubt.

-Luckily, Lotus and Patrick help me to change this view.
+Luckily, Lotus helps me to change this view.
 After take procession of the new apartment, Lotus and Patrick help me to followup the lists of deficiencies with the developer, they spent lot of effort to market the unit for me (including using some high tech to 3D scan my apartment and let potential tenant view my apartment online, etc).

 Finally, the apartment is rented successfully in 2 weeks time, to a employee who works in NASDAQ listed high tech company.
 I feel that they are professional and will not over-committed.
-I am happy and confident to refer my friends to Lotus and Patrick, and wish them all the best.
+I am happy and confident to refer my friends to Lotus, and wish them all the best.

 Sharon & Garros

 During every day in Vancouver, I was in a hurry to deal with a lot of things, problems were appear and I did not know how to solve them.
 At that time, I accidentally met him.
 When I met him the first time, I felt that he was very friendly and gentle.